 Best Charles Schwab Mutual Funds

-Among its wide range of financial services, Charles Schwab develops and oversees its own set of mutual funds.
-These funds can be traded through Schwab and also at various other brokerage firms in the U.S. and internationally.
-Below are four in particular that we really like:
+In addition to its brokerage services, Charles Schwab also develops and manages its own collection of mutual funds.
+These funds can be traded directly through Schwab and through many other brokerage firms in the United States and internationally.
+Below are four funds that stand out to us:

 Schwab Fundamental US Large Company Index Fund (SFLNX)

-SFLNX has zero load and no transaction fee if bought or sold at Schwab.
-Its management fee stands at 0.25%, which is relatively low because of its passive approach (it tracks the Russell RAFI™ US Large Company Index).
-With that low expense ratio, there’s naturally no 12b-1 fee.
-There’s also no short-term redemption fee at Schwab, so it’s very inexpensive to own.
+SFLNX carries no load and no transaction fee when traded at Schwab.
+The fund’s expense ratio is 0.25%, which is relatively low because the strategy is passive (it tracks the Russell RAFI™ US Large Company Index).
+With such a low expense ratio, the fund also does not charge a 12b-1 fee.

-The fund’s 12-month trailing return is 12.59%.
-While that’s below the S&P 500’s figures, Schwab’s fund has exceeded the index over 15-year and 3-year spans.
-It has also beaten the averages of its Morningstar category (large value) over various time periods.
+The 12-month trailing return of the mutual fund ranks near the top among its peers.
+Although it has trailed the S&P 500 over this period, Schwab’s fund has outperformed the index over both 15-year and 3-year periods.
+It has also beaten its Morningstar category (large value) across several timeframes.

 Schwab Treasury Inflation Protected Securities Index Fund (SWRSX)

-Next on our list is a bond fund: SWRSX, which stands for the Schwab Treasury Inflation Protected Securities Index Fund.
-It invests in U.S. Treasury-issued inflation-protected bonds.
-Its effective maturity is 7.22 years, and its effective duration is 6.68.
-Because the holdings are strictly Treasury instruments, the average credit rating is AAA.
+Our next selection is a bond fund.
+SWRSX is the Schwab Treasury Inflation Protected Securities Index Fund.
+It invests in Treasury Inflation-Protected Securities issued by the U.S. Treasury.
+The fund has an effective maturity of 7.22 years and an effective duration of 6.68 years.
+Because the securities are U.S. Treasury obligations, the average credit rating is AAA.

-Even though its Morningstar ratings aren’t as high as our first fund, SWRSX is actually cheaper to hold, charging only 0.05% per year.
-Schwab keeps costs this low by following a passive strategy.
-It tracks the Bloomberg US Treasury Inflation-Linked Bond Index.
+Although SWRSX does not have quite the same Morningstar ratings as the first fund we reviewed, it is significantly cheaper to own.
+The expense ratio is only 5 basis points per year.
+Schwab achieves this low cost by using a passive approach that tracks the Bloomberg US Treasury Inflation-Linked Bond Index.

-SWRSX has surpassed its benchmark across multiple longer-range intervals we looked at, such as 1-year, 3-year, 5-year, 10-year, and 15-year performance.
-It has also outdone its inflation-protected bond category in many of these periods.
+SWRSX has outperformed its benchmark index over long timeframes we reviewed, including 1-year, 3-year, 5-year, 10-year, and 15-year periods.
+It has also exceeded the performance of its Morningstar category (inflation-protected bond) across several of these intervals.

 Free Charles Schwab Account